samyadeepbasu/home/_pages/about.md

 News
 ======
-I will be interning at MSR, Cambridge this summer with the Machine Intelligence team to work on Few-shot learning!
+ (April 2022): I will be interning at MSR, Cambridge this summer with the Machine Intelligence team to work on Few-shot learning!
+ (Feb 2022): Started my PhD to work on few-shot learning!

 Publications
 ======